-And then in 2003 the foundation SLeM ‘Stichting Landschapstheater en Meer was established in 2003.
-Terschelling’s Oerol Festival was the ideal platform for landscape-theater, so too for SLeM.
-Bruno envisioned a large plan: a one-kilometer diameter circle with a theatrical performance.
-It was too expensive, too complicated, too late, no money.
-Exit ‘Kras in het bos’.
+And then in 2003 the foundation SLeM ‘Stichting Landschapstheater en Meer’ (Landscape Theater and More) is founded.
+Terschelling’s festival Oerol is an ideal platform for landscape-theater, and so for SLeM.
+Bruno envisions a impressive plan: a one-kilometer diameter circle with a theatrical interpretation.
+Too expensive too complicated, too late, no money.
+Exit!

 Bruno is getting impatient.
 Something must happen.
 In 2005, he gets the idea to place 7500 four-meter high PVC pipes in the sand on the beach.
 The ‘Dansendwoud’ (dancing forest) is realized in four days with the help of the Oerol public: the swaying pipes move in the wind and sea.
 It is a tremendous success.

 It is the prelude to the celebration of the 25th anniversary of Oerol.
 Bruno presents the idea to dig out 25 ‘annual rings’ on the beach, to create a temporary landscape, within the actual landscape, of 400 meters in diameter.
 The public becomes performer, so that they are player and spectator at the same time.
 Photos appear in many newspapers and periodicals to the National Geographic.